dice-group/RELD/README.md

 ## Documentation

-For the detail documentaion our sustainability plan and news about the new version are available on project [homepage](https://manzoorali29.github.io/index.html)
+The detail documentaion of RELD are available on our [homepage](https://manzoorali29.github.io/index.html)

 ### Conversion to RDF